Muzosh/ArchivationSystem/README.md

 Outdated:

-- if you are planning to run archivation and validation worker remotly from file storage:
+- if you are planning to run archiving and validation worker remotly from file storage:
     - setup sftp connection - create keys etc...
     - setup login only using keys
     - setup proper data to configs